Saxon2771/ICT111-HEHe-MVP/README.md

 - Create wireframes for the main interfaces.
 - Build the first clickable prototype.
 - Continue validating the MVP with potential users.

+## Lab 05 Progress

+### Product Design and Wireframing

+During Lab 05, the team transformed the system requirements and user stories into a visual prototype for the Smart Classroom Attendance System.

+### Completed Tasks
+- Created the Product Concept document.
+- Mapped system features to functional requirements and user stories.
+- Designed six low-fidelity wireframes.
+- Prepared the wireframe specification document.
+- Evaluated the wireframes using a usability checklist.
+- Built a clickable prototype using Figma.

+### Current MVP Features
+- Student Login
+- Lecturer Login
+- Attendance Recording
+- Attendance Confirmation
+- Attendance History
+- Lecturer Dashboard
+- Attendance Reports

+### Current Status

+The Smart Classroom Attendance System now has a complete low-fidelity prototype representing the Minimum Viable Product (MVP).
+The wireframes demonstrate the main user flow from login to attendance recording and reporting.
+The team is ready to begin developing a high-fidelity prototype and usability testing in the next lab.

+### Next Step

+- Improve the prototype design.
+- Conduct usability testing.
+- Collect user feedback.
+- Revise the interface before implementation.